Kaibert123/kestra.io/docs/developer-guide/helpers/README.md

 ## `[[> file.txt]]`: Include another file

-When doing a large flow, the flow can be messy when a lot of tasks are defined and specially when you have some big text inside the flow (example, sql statement, ...).
+When performing a large flow, the flow can become messy if a lot of tasks are defined especially if you have a great deal of text inside the flow (example, sql statement, ...).

 Let's take an example :
 ```yaml